Skip to main content

 FOx BIOSYSTEMS flexible applications icon

-Fiber-optic surface plasmon resonance (FO-SPR) is a versatile technology that can be adapted for use in a wide variety of additional applications.
+WHITE FOx uses a versatile technology that can be adapted for a wide variety of additional applications.

 Our interchangeable probes are available with four surface chemistries, allowing you to select the most appropriate method for your bioassay.